funkygao/dbus/README.md

 It is yet another lightweight versatile databus system that transfer/transform pipeline data between plugins.

-dbus works by building a DAG of structured data out of the different plugins: from data input, via filter, to the output.
+dbus works by building a DAG of structured data out of the different plugins: from data input, via filter(optional), to the output.

 Similar projects